 That was in March 1988 and an event when American Mark McCumber stormed his way to victory.

-Bernie annually attends close to 30 tournaments from where he contributes to a number of newspapers in Great Britain, Ireland, Australia and New Zealand.
+Nowadays Bernie annually attends close to 30 tournaments from where he contributes to a number of newspapers and websites in Great Britain, Ireland and Australia.

-Bernie also resides at Crail and if he’s not home or overseas then he must be out on either the Balcomie or Craighead course at Crail trying hard to reduce his current 15 handicap.
+Bernie resides at Crail and if he’s not home or overseas then you should find him out on either the Balcomie or Craighead courses at Crail Golfing Society, and golf’s seventh oldest club, striving still to reduce his current 15 handicap.